ErikssonWilliam/PanoraGuard/Documentation/README.md

 - **Description**: Brief description of what the document is about.
 - **Status**: In progress
 - **Comments**: [Any details, notes, or changes]

+## Autogit Program
+A program is being developed to handle the documentation and versioning of the project.
+During the current stage the program might generate errenous readme.md, this will be rectified shortly.
+To check out the program, visit [Autogit](https://gitlab.liu.se/adrre341/overleaf-gitlab-pipeline).